Skip to Content

 Our visit to Akumal was a wonderful day in the sun and sea from our base in Playa del Carmen.
 Of our entire trip in Mexico, snorkeling in Akumal with the sea turtles was the highlight of the trip.

-The small bay at Akumal has a sandy bottom comprised very fine sand.
-It gets stirred up as the day goes on, cutting visibility significantly.
+As you make your plan, this is THE MOST IMPORTANT THING TO KNOW: The small bay has a sandy bottom comprised very fine silt and sand.
+It gets stirred up very easily as the day goes on, cutting down visibility significantly.
 When the tour groups start arriving in the mid-morning (often with inexperienced snorkelers), the bottom can get stirred up very, very quickly.

 Therefore, we recommend arriving as early in the morning as you can, ideally no later than 9:30am.
 If you are going with a tour operator and they can’t get you there by 10:30 or 11:00 am, look for someone else.